pstefanovic/grpc-load-balancing/README.md

 kubectl logs -f -l app=client -n proxy
 ```

-Proxy discovers new server instances, sets up connections and starts balancing RPCs to them.
+Proxy discovers new server instances, sets up connections, and balances RPCs.
 But it will slightly add on
-latency and could result in even two extra node hops (client[@node1] ->
-proxy[@node2] -> server[@node3]).
+latency and could result in even two extra node hops (client[@node1] -> proxy[@node2] -> server[@node3]).

-However, what if we scale the proxy itself (it's running as a headless service but only with 1 instance), say from 1 to
+However, what if we scale the proxy itself (it's running as a headless service but only with one instance), say from 1
-3
-and let's observe logs of newly spawned proxy instances:
+to 3 and let's observe logs of newly spawned proxy instances:

 ```sh
 kubectl patch deploy proxy --namespace proxy -p '"spec": {"replicas": 3}'